grobo021/generator-unity-vscode/README.md

 npm install -g generator-unity-vscode
 ```

-Then generate your new project:
+Then run this in your unity project:

 ```bash
 yo unity-vscode